 These flavorful burgers get rave reviews and are remarkably easy to put together.
 Sautéed onion and yogurt keep the lean chicken patties moist while a blend of pantry spices makes them deliciously fragrant.
 Widely used in Middle Eastern cooking, pomegranate molasses adds a subtle touch of sweetness to these mouthwatering patties.

-Heat the olive oil in a skillet, add the onion, cinnamon, coriander, pepper flakes, and season with salt and pepper.
+Heat the olive oil in a skillet over medium heat, add the onion, cinnamon, coriander, pepper flakes, 1/2 teaspoon kosher salt and season with pepper.
 Cook until onions are tender, about 5 minutes.
 Stir in the garlic and parsley and cook until garlic is fragrant, about 1 more minute.
 Transfer to a large bowl and let cool slightly.
 Stir in the chicken and yogurt until the onion are evenly mixed.
-Season with salt and pepper.
+Season with 1 teaspoon kosher salt and some pepper.
 Shape into 4 1/2-inch thick patties.

 Cook in a nonstick skillet over medium heat until browned and cooked through, about 5 minutes on each side, or until an instant-read thermometer inserted into the sides of the burgers registers between 165 and 170 degrees F. Brush burgers with the pomegranate molasses and set aside to rest for 5 minutes.
 Serve on toasted buns with fixings.

 Pomegranate molasses is a sweet and tart condiment made from pomegranate juice.
 Look for it in the Middle Eastern section of many supermarkets.